rancher/docs/content/rke/latest/en/etcd-snapshots/restoring-from-backup/_index.md

 {{% tabs %}}
 {{% tab "RKE v0.2.0+"%}}

-If there is a disaster with your Kubernetes cluster,you can use `rke etcd snapshot-restore` to recover your etcd.
+If there is a disaster with your Kubernetes cluster, you can use `rke etcd snapshot-restore` to recover your etcd.
 This command reverts the etcd to a specific snapshot.
 The following actions are included in the command:

 - Syncs the snapshot or downloads the snapshot from S3, if necessary.
 - Checks snapshot checksum across etcd nodes to make sure they are identical.